ckoons/till/docs/train/federation-guide.md

 ### Asymmetric Relationships

-You can trust Bob as a member while Bob only observes you:
+You can trust Bob as trusted while Bob only treats you as named:
 - You accept Bob's updates
 - Bob doesn't accept yours
 - Natural and expected